INSIGHTS IN ACTION

 Naturally, you'll seek training on the subscription management tool for the employees or partner who will use it.
 But more important than that is preparing your management team to use the data the system produces.
 You can't afford to let your SaaS metrics reports gather dust.
 But that's exactly what will happen if your team doesn't understand and appreciate their contents.

 Fear not.
-Effectively training your management team on the value behind these metrics and their proper use will build an insatiable, ongoing appetite for the data they include.
+Effectively training your management team on the value behind the right SaaS metrics and their proper use will build an insatiable, ongoing appetite for the data they include.
 Just make sure you get them involved early so they can leverage the power of the reporting to build value in their respective functions and in the organization as a whole.

 5. Eliminate Bias

 One of the beautiful benefits of a subscription billing tool is how well they allow you to analyze segmented data.
-In the early days, it's easy to keep your finger on the pulse of select cohorts or certain customer segments.
+In the early days, it's easy to keep your finger on the pulse of select cohorts of paying customers and other customer segments.
 But it's also human nature to hold onto some of these biases that form over time.
 Your SaaS metrics software will strip away these stale views and eliminate the guesswork.

 Whether in preparation for a board or in a management meeting, make it a habit to routinely drill down to identify the root cause of both positive and negative trends you spot.
-Gain visibility into churn problems early before they become too costly.
-Take note of expansion revenue to learn from where you've upsold services successfully.
-Have the software at your finger tips in team meetings when an assumption needs to be tested or your in the mode of asking "why" about a certain result.
+Gain visibility into customer churn problems early before they become too costly.
+Take note of expansion revenue to learn from where you've upsold services successfully, and see if that information leads to new customer retention efforts.
+Have the software at your finger tips in team meetings when an assumption needs to be tested or you're in the mode of asking "why" about a certain result.

 6. align efforts